-Such as, Samaritan woman who found living water.
+Such as, a Samaritan woman who found living water.
 A Samaritan leper who was the only one to come back and thank him.
-Another Samaritan who gave his time and resources to help a beaten stranger on the road.
+A woman who reached out to touch the hem of his robe.
 A woman caught in adultery.
 A centurion whose faith was greater than any he had seen so far.
+A tax collector.
 A blind man.
 A dead man.
 A mad man.
 A woman of questionable profession who washed his feet with costly perfume and tears.
-Jesus sought the outsiders.
-Those outside the circle of respectability and those overlooked and abandoned by the anointed priests of the temple, those who considered themselves shepherds of the people.
+Jesus sought and attracted the outsiders.
+Those outside the circle of respectability and those overlooked and abandoned by the anointed priests of the temple who considered themselves shepherds of the people.
 Jesus sought those who we might consider to be not part of the flock.

-It certainly has me thinking about who I consider being "the other flock".
-Who are we choosing not to see as our sisters and brothers in Christ, who came to save all the world?
+And it certainly has me thinking about who I consider being "the other flock".
+Who are we choosing not to see as our sisters and brothers in Christ?
+The One who came to save all the world?
 Where are we creating walls instead of opening gates both in the church and in the community?
 How are we making safe pastures for those who need them?
 How are we listening to the Shepherd's voice?

-You see we live in such a time both culturally and politically, that you don't have to look very far to see who is being excluded, even though they too hear the voice of the Master.
+You see we live in such a time, that you don't have to look very far to see who is being excluded, even though they too may hear the voice of the Shepherd.
 There are countless women and men and children who hear His voice and desire to be welcomed into the family of Love, to be supported and nurtured and shepherded.
 But they are being shut out and persecuted because of the color of their skin, the language they speak, their sexual orientation, their religious beliefs or culture, their country of origin, their social status, or their political views.

-We see in the news those who call themselves Christians, who, rather than serving the least of these create rules that justify their not serving.
-They judge and condemn, they build walls and close doors, calling themselves righteous and justified, making statements about religious freedom, all the while failing to see that they do the very opposite of the Jesus they claim to follow.
-The One who laid down his life, by his own choosing, for all the 'Others' of the world.
+We see in the news those who call themselves Christians, who, rather than serving the least of these, create rules that justify their not serving.
+They judge and condemn, they bar the gate and close the doors, calling themselves righteous and justified, making statements about religious freedom, all the while failing to see that they do the very opposite of the Jesus they claim to follow.
+The One who laid down his life, by his own choosing, for all the 'Others" of the world.
 The one who holds the gate of love open for all.
 And I believe he expects us to do the same.

 Because this kingdom is expanding.
-It is not finished yet and there are still others who will join us along the way.
+It is not finished yet, and there are still others who will join us along the way.
 Others who have heard his voice and for whom Jesus is the shepherd.
 Others who are moving toward the Gate known as Jesus, where they may find safe pasture for their lives.
 He has other sheep in other pastures.
 Strangers to us, maybe even foreigners to us.
-People of different cultures and different understandings of God.
-But it makes no difference to Jesus because he is the gate, just as we are all gateways to God's love, and he challenges us to keep the gate open.
-To keep letting those who hear his voice into the pasture, and then when they are ready, to lead them out to share his great and amazing love.
+People of different cultures and different experiences and understandings of God.
+But it makes no difference to Jesus because he is the gate.